orionK-max/DataForeman/README.md

 docker compose ps
 ```

-You should see all services with "Up" status (core, front, db, tsdb, nats, connectivity, ingestor, rotator).
+You should see all services with "Up" status (core, front, db, tsdb, nats, connectivity, rotator).
 If any show "Exited", wait another minute and check again.

 **Step 6: Access DataForeman**